 planting conditions.
 Some seeds may take longer than others from the

 same batch.
-Applying some nitrogen fertilizer to the seedlings will help
+Applying small amounts nitrogen fertilizer to the seedlings

 Thin plants to one per pot or planting location.
 The seedlings grow slowly while the roots develop.
 Provide lots of sun and don't let the soil get too dry.
 Small pots may need water every day but don't over water.
 The plants can't survive muddy waterlogged soil.
 These plants were started in 4 inch(10cm) pots which is good for about a one month early start.
 If the luffa plants will be in pots for longer than a month a 5 or 6 inch(13-15cm) pot would be better.
 A small pot trellis may be needed when starting plants inside more than a month early.
 Sticks and string can work.
 We reuse our plastic pots but peat pots are another environmentally friendly way to start plants.
 Plantable peat pots minimize root damage and transplant shock.
 Tearing the bottom and side when planting will help the roots grow out.

 While the luffa plants are small they are vulnerable to weeds and pests.
 It is important to keep the weeds off them.
 Shade from weeds will stunt the plants at this point.
 Slugs can damage the small stems.
 Birds may snip off pieces.
 Too much rain can drown them.
 Black plastic or dark mulch around the small luffa plants will help warm the soil and reduce weeds.
 Mulching increases yields in the long term.
-Once the plants begin to bolt and grow larger, the luffa vines are tough enough to mostly fend for themselves.
+Once the plants begin to bolt and grow larger the luffa vines are tough enough to mostly fend for themselves.
 The vines will climb over most obstacles.
+The biggest weed problems are usually vines like morning glories.

 After the vines bloom pollination has to occur before a pod will form.
 Bees of all types are attracted to the big yellow flowers and perform much of the work.
 Ants also spend a lot of time on luffa vines.
 There are small triangular leaf-like structures at the base of the flowers that attract ants.
 The blooms will fall off and the pollinated ones will form the start of a loofah sponge at the base of the former female flower.
 If pollinating insects are in short supply the flowers can be hand pollinated.
 Pull off a male flower and gently rub it on the females or else use a cotton swab to move pollen between flowers.
 The female flowers are the solitary large stemmed ones.
 The males are located in clusters of buds with thin stems.
 Both flowers are large and yellow.The pollinated female pod will first grow into a soft edible fruit and later will harden into a fiber filled seed pod.
 Ready to pick your luffa?
 Visit the luffa harvest page